jeff5/python-with-science/doc/source/koch_fractal/koch_fractal.rst

 The Koch Snowflake
 ##################

-This project draws fractal curve, using only a few lines of turtle graphics code.
+This project draws a fractal curve, with only a few lines of turtle graphics code.
 It assumes you know about for-loops and functions.
 And it introduces the computer science idea of recursion.